Challenges 1 of 1

 1976 Pontiac Trans Am (trigger)

-Everyone has fond memories of there first car, my frist was a 1976 Trans am.
-Carousel red with black interior, & only three years old.
-We had a lot of great times together, she always carried more beer then gas!
+Everyone has fond memories of there first car.
+I had a 1976 Trans am, carousel red (orange) with black interior, & only three years old.
+We had a lot of great times together, she always carried more beer then gas back then!
 Unfortunately, ...
-I sold her back in the 80's.
+I sold her back in the 80's, but the good times never faded.

-Twenty seven years later, here's how her twin came to be.
-My son looking on e-bay found a 1976 T/A for sale and said " dad look, you should biuld one like your old car " .
-I thought trying something like this wouldn't be easy, most of these car have to be beat - striped out or badly rusted by now!
+Twenty seven years later; my son looking on e-bay found a 76 T/A for sale and said " you should biuld one like the old car dad " .

-Salvage yards that still had the old T/A's were as rare as the cars themselves, but are out there!
-Most of the cars I found were to far gone to save, now my cars didn't look so bad.
-I saved whatever original pontiac parts I could with each visit.
-A good factory original hood was a difficult find, but I met someone trying to sell a 76 T/A. - B.S.ing with him - he had a extra hood, boy did get I lucky!
-Swap meets and e-bay were the only places left to get good original parts I needed to finish.
+Trying to find salvage yards that still had the old T/A's were as rare as the cars themselves !
+Most of the cars I found were to far gone to save, but now my cars didn't look so bad.
+I bought whatever original pontiac parts I could find.
+A good original hood may have been a difficult find, I met someone selling a T/A. B.S.ing with him - he had the 76 hood !
+Swap meets and e-bay were the only places left to get the original parts I needed to finish.
 I used year one and classic industries for the new stuff, like seat upholstery, rug, weather stripping ect.
-I wanted to keep her original as possible, doing the work myself - I could.
+I wanted to keep her original as possible.
+Knowing the car as I do and doing the work myself - I could.

 2 1/2 years later my work paid off, she was finished.
-A true factory correct 1976 Trans am, right down to the original working delco 8 track player & I fix that myself to.
+A true factory correct 1976 Trans am, right down to the original working delco am/fm radio & 8 track player.
+I fix them to !

 The look of the car - sounds of the Pontiac motor brings me back to the old days ,....that 4 barrels opening,.... and the duels ....
-Bat out-a hell, in the 8 track - feels great!
+Bat out-a hell, in the 8 track - good feeling!

 Pontiac kept the Black/Gold colors option for 1977 calling it a SE~T/A, but dropped the 455 motor.
 This was the year of Smokey & the Bandit.....Pontiac only gave one car to film the movie - it proved to be a good idea for sales - we all know how well they did!